What is an I-9 form?

 Stay compliant with Homebase hiring and onboarding

-Managing I-9 forms, verifying documents, and complying with hiring laws can be challenging.
+Managing I-9 forms, verifying documents, and complying with hiring laws can be challenging enough without handling them manually.
 Homebase hiring and onboarding helps streamline the process by:

 - Automating new hire paperwork, including I-9 forms and tax documents.